5.1 Number Systems & Boolean Algebra

 Key Takeaways

-• Negate a two's complement number by inverting every bit and adding 1; the same hardware then handles subtraction as addition.
+• Negate a two's complement number by inverting every bit and adding 1; the same adder then does subtraction as addition.

-• De Morgan's theorems state NOT(A AND B) = NOT A OR NOT B, and NOT(A OR B) = NOT A AND NOT B.
+• De Morgan's theorems state NOT(A AND B) = NOT A OR NOT B and NOT(A OR B) = NOT A AND NOT B, making NAND and NOR universal gates.

 Why number systems come first

-The FE Electrical and Computer exam draws roughly 7 to 11 questions from Digital Systems, and most of them assume fluent base conversion.
-Computers store everything in binary (base 2), engineers read addresses in hexadecimal (base 16, digits 0-9 then A-F), and people think in decimal (base 10).
-You must move between all three quickly because the NCEES FE Reference Handbook gives the rules but not the practice.
+The FE Electrical and Computer exam draws roughly 7 to 11 questions from Digital Systems, and most assume fluent base conversion.
+Computers store everything in binary (base 2), engineers read addresses in hexadecimal (base 16: digits 0-9 then A-F), sometimes group bits in octal (base 8), and people think in decimal (base 10).
+You must move between all four quickly: the NCEES FE Reference Handbook lists the place-value rules, but it cannot do the arithmetic for you.

-The fast bridge is that one hex digit equals exactly four binary bits, because 2^4 = 16.
-To convert hex to binary, expand each hex digit into its 4-bit pattern.
-To convert binary to hex, group the bits in fours starting from the right and read each group as a single hex digit.
-Decimal conversion uses positional weights: each binary position is worth a power of two, so 1011 binary equals 8 + 0 + 2 + 1 = 11 decimal.
+The key shortcut is that one hex digit = four binary bits (because 2^4 = 16) and one octal digit = three binary bits (because 2^3 = 8).
+To convert hex to binary, expand each hex digit into its 4-bit pattern; to convert binary to hex, group bits in fours from the right.
+Decimal conversion uses positional weights: each binary position is a power of two, so 1011b = 8 + 0 + 2 + 1 = 11.

-Memorize the first sixteen values so conversions become reflexive on exam day.
+Memorize the first sixteen values so conversions become reflexive.

 Two's complement and signed arithmetic

-Two's complement is the standard way computers store signed integers because it lets one adder handle both addition and subtraction and gives a single representation of zero.
-In an n-bit system the value range is -2^(n-1) to +2^(n-1)-1.
-For 8 bits that is -128 to +127.
+Two's complement is the standard way computers store signed integers because one adder handles both addition and subtraction and there is a single representation of zero.
+In an n-bit system the range is -2^(n-1) to +2^(n-1)-1; for 8 bits that is -128 to +127 (note one extra negative value, since there is no -0).

-Watch for overflow: when two numbers with the same sign add to a result with the opposite sign, the answer wrapped around and is invalid.
-Adding two positives that yield a negative bit pattern is the classic exam trap.
+Watch for overflow: when two operands of the same sign produce a result of the opposite sign, the answer wrapped and is invalid.
+A carry into the sign bit that differs from the carry out of it signals overflow.
+Adding two positives that yield a negative bit pattern is the classic exam trap; unsigned interpretation has no overflow, only carry-out.

 Test Your Knowledge